BPA-CSIRO-Workshops/btp-manuals-md/docs/modules/btp-module-denovo-canu/denovo_canu.md

 How can we get more information about the assembly from Spades?

 - Look at the assembly graph <fn>assembly_graph.fastg</fn>, e.g. in the program Bandage.
 This shows how contigs are related, albeit with ambiguity in some places.

-## Next
+## Comparative genomics

-### Further analyses

-- Annotate with Prokka.
+Compare genomes:

-- Comparative genomics, e.g. with Roary.
+e.g. with Roary.

 ### Links